By Betty Hoover DiRisio (LCHS volunteer)

 The Cascade Theatre operated under the Warner Brothers management for less than 10 months.
 The brothers decided that the film distribution company was doing so well that they could sell the Cascade Theatre.
 In November 1907 Abe Warner turned the business over to Dan Robbins, who purchased the Warner brothers interest in the theater.
 Abe left for Virginia on November 21, 1907 where he was to assume the management of a new distribution center of the Duquesne Amusement Supply Company they were opening in Norfolk.
 It was at this time that younger brother Jack joined the business.

-Errata: This line was removed from the above note on February 11, 2015.
+*Errata: The following line was removed from the above note on February 11, 2015.
 “Another photo taken near the same time in front of the same theater shows the name “Bijou” on the billboards.
 Perhaps this was the name they assigned to the theater when they came through during the fall/winter of 1906?”

 Links